pijushbarik/pijushbarik.github.io/src/posts/homelab/2-jellyfin-and-immich.md

 ---
-title: "Homelab - Install Jellyfin and Immich"
+title: "Homelab/Jellyfin and Immich"
-publishDate: "07 Dec 2025"
-description: "Installing and setup Jellyfin and Immich"
+description: "Installing and setup Jellyfin and Immich to host photos, movies, shows"
-prevPost: "homelab-2-install-pihole"
 tags:
   - homelab
   - selfhosted